vishnup9/vxrail-docs/FactoryReset.md

 ## Purpose

-The purpose of this document is to describe steps that should be performed to to factory reset the Vxrail nodes.
+The purpose of this document is to describe steps that should be performed to factory reset the Vxrail nodes.

 ## Scope